Version: 1.21, August 28, 2019.

 The purpose of this post is to explain the Icecat URL method to get product data-sheets.
 It’s the easiest way to integrate product data in your website.
-But, not the most sophisticated ones as URLs require frames or iframes.
+But, not the most sophisticated one as URLs require frames or iframes.
 If you want to integrate product data without frames, conforming your CSS, then use Icecat Live.
 If you want to have full control over the data, then make use of the XML, JSON or CSV download methods.
+See the overview of methods and manuals.

 This service works both for free Open Icecat, and paid Full Icecat subscriptions.